Top 22 World’s Biggest And Largest Container Ships in 2024

 It is 400 metres long and 59 metres wide and has a deadweight of 202684 MT.
 It was launched in 2017 and entered into service in February 2018 to serve in the French Asia Line 1 (FAL-1), the longest sea route connecting Asia to Northern Europe.

 It is an environment-friendly vessel with a new generation engine and a Becker-twisted fin, ensuring significant reductions in oil consumption (-25%) and carbon dioxide emissions (-4%).
-In addition, it has a system of filters and UV lamps for the treatment of ballast water, which ensures greater protection of marine biodiversity.
+In addition, it has a system of filters and UV lamps for the treatment of ballast water, which ensures more excellent protection of marine biodiversity.

 16. Madrid Maersk